GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 ## 🛎️ Updates to this commit

-### `styles:` Styling changes, such as: removing padding, text alignment, changing font-size and height adjustments.
+### `./src/components/Footer:` Created the Footer, a component that is a footer that contains information such as: Address, telephone number, links to student areas.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer"/>